Systoles in translation surfaces: Background

 \section{Background}

-A \emph{translation surface} is a (real, compact, connected) genus $g$ surface $S $ with a translation atlas \emph{i.e.} a triple $(S,\mathcal U,\Sigma)$ such that $\Sigma$ is a finite subset of $S$ (whose elements are called {\em singularities}) and $\mathcal U = \{(U_i,z_i)\}$ is an atlas of $S \setminus \Sigma$ whose transition maps are translations.
+A \emph{translation surface} is a (real, compact, connected) genus $g$ surface $S $ with a translation atlas \emph{i.e.} a triple $(S,\mathcal U,\Sigma)$ such that $\Sigma$ is a finite subset of $S$ (whose elements are called {\em singularities}) and $\mathcal U = \{(U_i,z_i)\}$ is an atlas of $S \setminus \Sigma$ whose transition maps are translations of $\mathbb{C}\simeq \mathbb{R}^2$.
 We will require that for each $s\in \Sigma$, there is a neighborhood of $s$ isometric to a Euclidean cone whose total angle is a multiple of $2\pi$.
 One can show that the holomorphic structure on $S\setminus \Sigma$ extends to $S$ and that the holomorphic 1-form $\omega=dz_i$ extends to a holomorphic $1-$form on $X$ where $\Sigma$ corresponds to the zeroes of $\omega$ and maybe some marked points.
 We usually call $\omega$ an \emph{Abelian differential}.
 A zero of $\omega$ of order $k$ corresponds to a singularity of angle $(k+1)2\pi$.
-A saddle connection is a geodesic segment joining two singularities (possibly the same) and with no singularity at in its interior.
+By a slight abuse of notation, we authorize the order of a zero to be 0, in this case it corresponds to a regular marked point.
+A saddle connection is a geodesic segment joining two singularities (possibly the same) and with no singularity in its interior.
 Integrating $\omega$ along the saddle connection we get a complex number.
 Considered as a planar vector, this complex number represents the affine holonomy vector of the saddle connection.
 In particular, its Euclidean length is the modulus of its holonomy vector.

 For $g \geq 1$, we define the moduli space of Abelian differentials $\mathcal{H}_g$ as the moduli space of pairs $(X,\omega)$ where $X$ is a genus $g$ (compact, connected) Riemann surface and $\omega$ non-zero holomorphic $1-$form defined on $X$.
 The term moduli space means that we identify the points $(X,\omega)$ and $(X',\omega')$ if there exists an analytic isomorphism $f:X \rightarrow X'$ such that $f^*\omega'=\omega$.
 The group $\SL(2,\mathbb R)$ naturally acts on the moduli space of translation surfaces by post composition on the charts defining the translation structures.